What in the world is JAARS Day all about? What do people there do all day?

 As the man spoke, Elaine noticed a foreign accent immediately.
 Guessing he might speak German and possessing competency in that language, Elaine took a shot at it.
 It worked, for when he looked at the JAARS literature on the table near them, he responded in German, “This is great!
 I have three teenagers and they would just love this.’”

-We’d like to welcome you as well to a 2019 JAARS Day and introduce you to the heartbeat of JAARS: sharing God’s Word in heart languages so that lives are transformed.
+We’d like to welcome you as well to a 2019 JAARS Day and introduce you to the heartbeat of JAARS: sharing God’s Word in local languages so that lives are transformed.
 Visit us on March 9, June 8, or October 12, 2019.
 We look forward to seeing you!

 A few scenes from the October 13 JAARS Day: